Article contents

 Accumulating funds add this income back into the fund, reinvest and buy more shares in the businesses within the fund – meaning you can benefit from compound interest, which is your interest making more interest over time – the best way of making money in the long term.
 Whereas distributing funds will give you the income you get from owning the shares as cash to do with as you like.

 Now you’re ready to buy!
 It’s a big step for some, but a great decision for your future.
-Once you’re ready, all you need to do is add your money and hit buy on the investment company’s app or website.
+Once you’re ready, all you need to do is add your money to the platform and hit buy on the investment company’s app or website.
 As simple as that.
 Congrats!
 You’re now an investor in index funds!

 Index funds are awesome for long-term investing, and you probably won’t beat returns from index funds that track stock markets.
 They’re easy to buy and often very low cost.
 What’s not to love about them?

 Pretty simple really isn’t it?
 Buying index funds is easy with the right investment company, such as InvestEngine¹, or our other best investment platforms.
 The hardest bit is deciding which index fund(s) is the best for you.
-The FTSE 100 and S&P 500 are always good options, and very popular choices.